SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Rotation

 The last few transformations were relatively easy to understand and visualize in 2D or 3D space, but rotations are a bit trickier.
-If you want to know exactly how these matrices are constructed I'd recommend that you watch the rotation items of Khan Academy's linear algebra videos.
+If you want to know exactly how these matrices are constructed I'd recommend that you watch the rotation items of [Khan Academy's linear algebra videos](https://www.khanacademy.org/math/linear-algebra/matrix_transformations).

 First let's define what a rotation of a vector actually is.
 A rotation in 2D or 3D is represented with an angle.
-An angle could be in degrees or radians where a whole circle has 360 degrees or 2 PI radians.
+An angle could be in degrees or radians where a whole circle has 360 degrees or 2 Pi radians.
 I personally prefer to work in degrees, since they seem to make more sense to me.

 Most rotation functions require an angle in radians, but luckily degrees are easily converted to radians:<br />
 ```angle in degrees = angle in radians * (180.0f / PI) ```<br />